MyActionWay/lighthouse-badger-action/README.md

 ## | Application example
 <a href="https://github.com/mythemeway/Dark-Particle" title="Check it out" target="_blank"><img src="https://raw.githubusercontent.com/sitdisch/cloud/master/gifs/lighthouse_badger_example.gif" /></a>

+## | Appendix
-> ### Note on protected brand names and logos:
+### Note on protected brand names and logos
-> * The use of protected brand names, trade names, utility models and brand logos on this website does not constitute an infringement of copyright; rather it serves as an illustrative note.
+> * The use of protected brand names, trade names, utility models and brand logos on this website does not constitute an infringement of copyright; rather, it serves as an illustrative note.
 Even if this is not marked as such at the respective points, the corresponding legal provisions always apply.
 > * The brand names and logos used are the property of their respective owners and are subject to their copyright provisions.

+### Note on liability for links
+> * This README contains links to external third-party websites.
+The README operator has no influence on the content of these sites.
+Therefore, he cannot assume any liability.
+Instead, the respective provider is always responsible for the content.
+> * The linked pages were checked for possible legal violations at the time of linking and illegal content wasn't discernible.
+A permanent control of the linked pages is unreasonable without concrete evidence of an infringement.
+However, if the README operator becomes aware of such a violation, he will act immediately.

-> ### Readme uses:
+### Readme uses
 > * [Shields.io](https://github.com/badges/shields "Check it out") [License: [CC0 1.0](https://github.com/badges/shields/blob/master/LICENSE "Go there")]
 > * [Simple Icons](https://simpleicons.org/ "Check it out") [License: [CC0 1.0](https://github.com/simple-icons/simple-icons/blob/develop/LICENSE.md "Go there")]